 The Town of Bolton requires employees to observe high standards of business and personal ethics in the conduct of their duties and responsibilities.
 As employees and representatives of the Town of Bolton, we must practice honesty and integrity in fulfilling our responsibilities and comply with all applicable laws and regulations.
-The policy Owners are: Board of Selectmen and Advisory Committee.
+The policy Owners are: Select Board and Advisory Committee.